microsoftgraph/msgraph-training-building-apps/Lab.md

 1. In order to use the Azure AD v2.0 admin consent endpoint, you'll need to declare the application permissions your app will use ahead of time.
 While still in the registration portal, locate the **Microsoft Graph Permissions** section on your app registration.
 Under **Application Permissions**, add the **User.Read.All** permission.
 Be sure to save your app registration.

 1. After downloading the sample, open it using Visual Studio 2017.
-Open the **App_Start\Startup.Auth.cs** file, and replace the `clientId` value with the app ID you copied above.
-Replace the `clientSecret` value with the app secret you copied above.
+Open the **Web.config** file, and replace the `ida:ClientId` value with the app ID you copied above.
+Replace the `ida:ClientSecret` value with the app secret you copied above.

 ### Run the sample